 - Anne-Marie Womack, Interim Director of Writing and Professor of Practice in the Department of English, won the Kairos 2017 Best Webtext Award for her website AccessibleSyllabus.com.

 - Teresa Villa-Ignacio, Postdoctoral Fellow in the Department of English, is the recipient of a 6-month Fulbright award to complete archival research in Paris for her manuscript-in-progress, Poethical Import: Translationships in Contemporary French-American Poetic Exchange.
 During the Spring 2017 semester, she will be a Visiting Scholar at the Université Paris-Est Marne-la-Vallée.
-More information about the project is available here.
 Professor Villa-Ignacio is also a co-editor of Souffles-Anfas: A Critical Anthology from the Moroccan Journal of Culture and Politics (Stanford University Press, 2016), a scintillating volume of experimental leftist writing from post-Independence North Africa, now available for the first time in English translation.
 Last year, she participated in a series of roundtables, lectures, and readings from the anthology in Austin, Los Angeles, New Orleans, Paris, Rabat, New York, and Berkeley.
 More information about the anthology can be found here.